Marklong7/Dillard_return_forecasting/README.md

 ### Week5: -> Nov.10

+- Continue to work on our current business problem, cousult with professor and TA
+- Cleaned color names, group colors into 13 big categories
+- Compared weekday vs weekend_flag vs holiday_flag and state vs region, select more appropriate features for modeling

+### Week6: -> Nov.17

 - Continue to work on our current business problem
-- Cousult it with professor and TA
 - Conduct literature review to explore method of useful
+- Consider grouping other features such as size, department for modeling